namanbansal102/Trishul-AI/README.md

 Just talk to Trishul AI naturally:

-> *"Hey, pay my 100 employees 5 STT each on the 1st of every month, and send 1 STT bonus to anyone on their birthday"*
+> *"Hey, pay my 100 employees 5 SOMI each on the 1st of every month, and send 1 SOMI bonus to anyone on their birthday"*

 Trishul AI handles the rest! 🚀